mangelroman/CarND-Vehicle-Detection/writeup_template.md

 As in all projects of term 1, the biggest challenge has been finding out the best hyper-parameters for the model.
 As we cannot explore the whole combination of hyper-parameters, the fine-tuning process requires a lot of experience and intuition.

 I believe my pipeline would fail with different lightning and weather conditions.
-Also with noisy images, as I did not smooth the detected bounding boxes from frame to frame.

 To improve the robustness of my model, next steps would be:
 1. Using a dynamic y_start_stop value based on the given scale
-2. Frame to frame smoothing to remove even more false positives and avoid bounding box flickering
+2. Train with more data and use a test set that is not related to the training set